varad11/influxdb-light/README.md

 # influxdb-light
-A lightweight client to write and read data from InfluxDb.
+A lightweight NodeJs client to write and read data from InfluxDb.
-Supports R/W operations for both InfluxDb V1.0 and V2.0.
+Supports Read and Write operations for both InfluxDb V1.0 and V2.0.
+Supports both sql and flux query.

 ## Installation
 ```sh